Back

 Sometimes reversed, always translated

 Video and audio players.
-They look like UI control elements, but you never reverse them.
+They look like UI control elements, never reverse them.
 They are the same in any design.

 Don’t reverse such elements